karinavdo/RiddleData/README.md

 Maciej Eder, Lensink, S., Van Zundert, J.J., and Van Dalen-Oskam, K.H.
 (2022).
 “Replicating The Riddle of Literary Quality: The LitRiddle Package for R.” In _Digital Humanities 2022 Conference Abstracts_, 636–637.
 Tokyo: The University of Tokyo / DH2022 Local Organizing Committee. https://dh2022.dhii.asia/abstracts/163.

-Karina van Dalen-Oskam (2021). _Het raadsel literatuur.
-Is literaire kwaliteit meetbaar?_ Amsterdam University Press.
+Karina van Dalen-Oskam (2023). _The Riddle of Literary Quality: A Computational Approach._ Amsterdam University Press.

 ## The Data